Back to Gift Store >

 About the Tigray Crisis in Ethiopia

-Ethiopia is the third largest refugee hosting country in Africa, home to over 924,000 refugees and asylum seekers—mainly from South Sudan, Somalia and Eritrea.
+Ethiopia is the third largest refugee hosting country in Africa, home to more than 930,000 refugees and asylum seekers—mainly from South Sudan, Somalia and Eritrea.
 In November 2020, armed conflict broke out between the Ethiopian government and a regional rebel force, the Tigray People’s Liberation Front (TPLF).
-The ongoing conflict killed thousands and internally displaced millions of Ethiopians.
-An estimated 59,000 people fled Ethiopia finding refuge in eastern Sudan.
+The conflict killed thousands and internally displaced millions of Ethiopians.
+After two years of conflict, a peace deal was signed in November 2022.

 VIDEO